 Image result for benjamin josiah tan

-Before training at The Lee Strasberg Theatre & Film Institute, Benjamin “did not value the craft of acting.”
-An actor friend of his told him about ‘The Big Three’ actor training schools in America (those being the Stella Adler Studio of Acting, Sanford Meisner’s Neighborhood Playhouse, and The Lee Strasberg Theatre & Film Institute).
-After doing some research, Benjamin discovered that Strasberg was the right fit for him.
-One of the biggest factors was the fact that Strasberg does not require an audition.
+One of the biggest factors in choosing a school for Benjamin was the fact that LSTFI does not require an audition.
 “You can’t really tell who someone is based on an audition.”
-Through Strasberg, he had his first ‘click’ moment.
+Through his training at LSTFI, he had his first ‘click’ moment.
 “Strasberg taught me what the truth is and that you have to bring it back to heart.”
 He says that there will be more than one ‘click’ moment, when everything comes together.
-While at Strasberg, he also took ballet classes that helped him “accept [he] might not be the best at everything and that is okay.”
+While at LSTFI, he also took ballet classes that helped him “accept [he] might not be the best at everything and that is okay.”
 Learning to accept himself and his own abilities helped him feel grounded and focused, in his own words, “on my true love of acting.”

 Mark Lee, Aileen Tan, Suhaimi Yusof, Lei Wang, Benjamin Josiah Tan, and Charmaine Sei in Long Long Time Ago (2016)